aicenter/FUP/lectures/lecture13.md

 𝝺> Map.fromList [(1,"a")] <> Map.fromList [(1,"b")] <> Map.fromList [(2,"c")]
 fromList [(1,"a"),(2,"c")]
 ```
+where `<> = Map.union` is a *left-biased* union of keys (meaning, the left-most argument with the
+same key will override the ones further to the right).

-We could implement another monoid instance for `Map`:
+We could implement another monoid instance for `Map`, which instead of overwriting recurring keys,
+accumulates the corresponding values.
+For this we need a new type we can call `MMap`:
 ```haskell
 newtype MMap k v = MMap (Map.Map k v)